Jack-Q/blog/source/_posts/2017-02-21-javaee-training-note-day-02.md

 To have more control to the field of class, most class filed are implemented as private field and access and modify them via a pair of methods named `getter` and `setter`.
-The following code shows the setter besed DI.
+The following code shows the setter based DI.

 Another test class for this type of configuration: